Rhpark/Simple_UI_XML/README_LOGX.md

     }
 }
 ```
-✅ **Pros:** No permission required, accessible via file manager, automatically cleaned when the app is removed
+✅ **Pros:** No permission required, accessible through file manager, automatically cleaned up when the app is removed
 ✅ **Recommendation:** Best option in most situations!
 <br>
 </br>